vuepress/core/docs/guide/deployment.md

 - You are placing your Markdown source files inside the `docs` directory of your project;
 - You are using the default build output location (`.vuepress/dist`);
-- You are using [yarn classic](https://classic.yarnpkg.com/en/) as package manager, while npm is also supported;
+- You are using as [pnpm](https://pnpm.io) package manager, while npm and yarn are also supported;
 - VuePress is installed as a local dependency in your project, and you have setup the following script in `package.json`:

 ```json